Student Profile: Demmi Garcia

 What were some highlights of the Five-Week Summer Performance Program?

-I love my musicianship class with Berke McKelvey.
+I love my musicianship class with [associate professor of ear training] Berke McKelvey.
 He's an awesome teacher.
 For the level I'm at, you hear a melody and you have to write it down.
 And that's hard.
 I think I like it because it's so challenging.

 How does Berklee compare with your high school experience?